FireControl was the name for a project to replace all the UK’s local 999 call centers with nine regional centers.

-Of the roughly 1,500 people who work in the 46 call centres spread around the UK, about 350 are on duty at any one time.
+Of the roughly 1,500 people who work in the 46 call centers spread around the UK, about 350 are on duty at any one time.
 We all hope not to need to dial 999 but if you do, you will get through to one of these 350 people any time, day or night.

 This project had been dreamed up in central government and, with remarkable prioritisation, the nine buildings were quickly designed and building contracts placed.
-In addition, in March 2007, then Fire and Rescue service minister Angela Smith, award an eight-year £200m contract to supply the IT infrastructure for the new regional control centres.
+In addition, in March 2007, then Fire and Rescue service minister Angela Smith, award an eight-year £200m contract to supply the IT infrastructure for the new regional control centers.
 The whole thing was expected to lead to a 30% cut in staff.

 Could it be that some politicians were keen to have their photos taken in front of the sparkling new buildings?

 Let’s consider the Stakeholders in this initiative.
 Right at the top of any stakeholder list would be management and staff of the 46 call centers.
 Right?